 This is really only a consideration if after step two you decided that a laser model is right for you.
 The main advantage of inkjets is their versatility in being able to print both text and pictures fairly well, so very few are available in monochrome (black and white).
 If you're getting a laser for just text, go monochrome.
 This simplifies the whole system with just one ink cartridge, and in the world of printing simplicity equates to reliability.
 If you also want to print color graphs, and maybe the occasional lower resolution photo, a color laser will serve you well.
 You will still get the reliable text printing of a laser, and will have just a bit more versatility.

-Step 4: How Much do You Print?
+Step 4: How Much Do You Print?

 Every model has a recommended monthly print volume.
 You'll want to make sure this volume is large enough to encompass your printing needs.
 This won't be an issue for most users as recommended monthly volumes bottom out at about 300 pages.
 However, a small office could easily exceed that volume, so make sure you check the spec sheet if you'll be printing at high volumes.

 Another consideration related to printing volume is cost.
 If you're mostly printing text then cost per page differences tend to be so small that they are only significant if you often print thousands of pages in a month.
-However, if you regularly print a lot of color there are some programs that provide significant savings.
+However, if you regularly print a lot of colors there are some programs that provide significant savings.
 Namely, HP's Instant Ink program provides a monthly subscription that lets you print a predetermined number of pages at a single price, regardless of what those pages are.
-This is a bad deal for monochrome text, but can be a great deal if you regularly print a lot of color.
+This is a bad deal for monochrome text but can be a great deal if you regularly print a lot of colors.
 For more info on this program see the HP Instant Ink section above.

 Step 5: Do You Need Any Accoutrements?

-In office devices you're almost always going to get better quality from simplicity and specialization.
+In office devices, you're almost always going to get better quality from simplicity and specialization.
 So if you're going to be doing a lot of scanning, we suggest you get a standalone, dedicated scanner rather than an all-in-one that can both print and scan.
 However, if you have a small business and occasionally need to scan a signature page to keep it on file, then an all-in-one will serve you just fine and will be more economical than having two devices.

 In this section we'll cover all the jargon and specifications you'll run into when shopping for a printer, and how they relate to your purchase decision.